Welcome to Crescent School's Admissions Update e-newsletter.

 A: The sooner, the better.
 For siblings of Crescent pupils, and any external candidates with a strong interest in a place in Reception, parents are able to apply early and take advantage of a priority early bird application process.

-For all other year groups the application process is handled individually but they need to be registered by Friday 24 May 2024 in order for their application to be progressed in time for our Induction Morning in June.
+For all other year groups the application process is handled individually but they need to be registered by Monday 3 February 2025 in order for their application to be progressed in time for our Induction Morning in June.
 Our prospectus pack includes a registration form and once you return it to us with the registration fee, we can start the admissions process.

 Q: If I apply, when will I hear about a place?